windfat/sealionIR/README.md

 # sealionIR
-This is a Universal TV / AC remote controller DIY project.
-Please visit https://windfat.com for more information.

 Sealion IR remote control connected to Sealion IoT server.
 This is a modified copy of MQTT IR server from David Conran with the changes for connection to sealion IoT server.
-The original code can be found under https://github.com/crankyoldgit/IRremoteESP8266
+The original code can be found under https://github.com/crankyoldgit/IRremoteESP8266/blob/master/examples/IRMQTTServer/IRMQTTServer.ino